hoko/hoko-docs/_posts/2015-04-08-benefits_coupons-android.md

 ### Limit the number of redeems (optional)

 As an added bonus, HOKO allows you to set a limit to how many times the metadata field can be accessed while opening a deeplink.
+This can be set through a `redeemLimit` when generating a smartlink.
+This will make sure that whenever a smartlink is opened it will only be able to retrieve the `metadata` field if the redeem limit has not been reached.

 Please check our Metadata documentation on how to limit the number of coupon redeems.